TEAP

 Data collection, surveys, focus group discussions, reports, articles

-Space making
+Space Making

 Online and physical spaces to discuss emotions and support

-Climate aware psychotherapy support
+Region specific Climate aware psychotherapy support

-Community action
+Community Action

 Supporting Community action

-Our team
+Our Team

 Jennifer Uchendu